heroku/heroku-applink-python/docs/heroku_applink/authorization.md

     making SOQL queries.

 * `created_at: str`
-    The type of the None singleton.
+    The date and time the authorization was created.

 * `created_by: str`
+    The user who created the authorization.

+* `created_via_app: str`
-    The type of the None singleton.
+    The app that created the authorization.

 * `data_api: heroku_applink.data_api.DataAPI`
     An initialized data API client instance for interacting with data in the org.